twonote/radosgw-admin4j/README.md

 userUsage.getSummary().stream().peek(System.out::println);
 ```

-## Setup radosgw and do integration test
+## Radosgw setup
-Since this artifact is a client of radosgw, you also need one ready to use radosgw instance and one radosgw account with admin capabilities.
+To kick off, you need one ready to use radosgw instance and one radosgw account with proper admin capabilities.
+Follow the guide below to have a radowgw setup then you can fire the example code.

 ### “I do not have a radosgw setup currently”
-You can refer the [Ceph official manual](http://docs.ceph.com/docs/master/start/) to setup a Ceph cluster with radosgw *quickly*.
-In fact, in my experience it is not a piece of cake if you do not familiar with Ceph.
+You could refer the [Ceph official manual](http://docs.ceph.com/docs/master/start/) to setup a Ceph cluster with radosgw *quickly*.
+In fact, it is not a piece of cake if you do not familiar with Ceph.
 Things will be easier if you have **docker** in your environment.
-To setup a setup instance with an admin account powered by the [ceph demo image](https://hub.docker.com/r/ceph/demo/), follow instructions below:
+To setup a setup instance with an admin account powered by the [Ceph demo image](https://hub.docker.com/r/ceph/demo/), follow instructions below:
 ```
 $ sudo docker run -d --net=host -v /etc/ceph/:/etc/ceph/ -e MON_IP=127.0.0.1 -e CEPH_PUBLIC_NETWORK=127.0.0.0/24 -e CEPH_DEMO_UID=qqq -e CEPH_DEMO_ACCESS_KEY=qqq -e CEPH_DEMO_SECRET_KEY=qqq -e CEPH_DEMO_BUCKET=qqq --name rgw ceph/demo@sha256:7734ac78571ee0530724181c5b2db2e5a7ca0ff0e246c10c223d3ca9665c74ba
 $ sleep 10